-Eglin Air Force Base is the winner of the 2014 Secretary of Defense Environmental Award for Natural Resources Conservation, the Department of Defense announced.
+The Department of Defense announced April 21, that Eglin Air Force Base was named winner of the 2017 Secretary of Defense Environmental Award for Sustainability.

-The group manages an assemblage of biodiversity of distinct natural community types, the largest forested military reservation and more than 120,000 square miles of water ranges while enabling essential DoD missions.
+The Eglin Environmental division consists of more than 80 biologists, scientists, foresters, fire management specialists and engineers.
+They are responsible for managing an assemblage of biodiversity of distinct natural community types, the largest forested military reservation and over 120,000 square miles of water ranges while enabling essential DoD missions.